nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a note to the person
+1. User requests to add a note to the person.
-2. Notor shows a list of persons
+2. Notor shows a list of persons.
-3. User requests to add a note to a specific person in the list
+3. User requests to add a note to a specific person in the list.
-4. Notor opens up a pop up dialogue for the user to type the note for the person
+4. Notor opens up a pop up dialogue for the user to type the note for the person.
+5. User types in note for the person in the pop up dialogue.
-5. User requests to save the note to the person
+6. User requests to save the note to the person.
-6. Notor stores the book to the person
+7. Notor stores the book to the person.
-7. Notor saves the note to storage
+8. Notor saves the note to storage.
+9. User requests to close pop up dialogue for note.
+10.Notor closes pop up dialogue for note.

    Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

     Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 Notor shows an error message.

        Use case resumes at step 2.

+* 5a.
+User requests to close pop up dialogue for note without saving note.
+    * 5a1.
+Notor opens up another confirmation pop up dialogue for the user to confirm.
+    * 5a2.
+User confirms exiting without saving note via confirmation pop up dialogue.
+    * 5a3.
+Notor closes pop up dialogue for note and confirmation pop up dialogue.

+    Use case ends.

+* 5a1 a.
+User confirms closing and saving the pop up dialogue for note via confirmation pop up dialogue.

+    Use case resumes at step 5a3.

 **Use case: User types a command**